ashlynwinship/ashlynwinship.github.io/_pages/cv.md

 <b>Conference Proceedings:</b>

-* "Generating representations in space with GRIS," <i>Proceedings of the Annual Meeting of the Society of Cognitive Science</i>, 2025
+* "Generating representations in space with GRIS," <i>Proceedings of the Annual Meeting of the Cognitive Science Society</i>, 2025

 Presentations
 ======